Skip to main content Skip to main navigation Skip to footer

 Cooperation partners:

-As a result of the industrial boom after the Second World War, coupled with the belief in progress that long-lasting products could be developed, modern synthetic materials (plastics) came into use – without much consideration of their suitability – in renovation, conservation and restoration work for the preservation of historical monuments.
+As a result of the industrial boom after the Second World War, coupled with the belief in progress that it was possible to develop durable products, modern synthetic materials (plastics) were used in renovation, conservation and restoration work for the preservation of historical monuments - without any lengthy examination of their suitability.

-The high anthropogenic environmental pollution until the 1990s and its input on our cultural heritage led to accelerated ageing processes, especially for synthetic organic molecules, which are particularly susceptible to oxidation, photochemical processes and acid attacks.
-Discolouration, shrinkage, cracking, spalling, weathering and even mechanical failure of synthetic fixatives, coating materials, adhesives and other materials used to protect cultural heritage occurred.
-The introduced and now aged substances are in direct contact with the original material and have largely penetrated it.
+The high anthropogenic environmental pollution up to the 1990s and its impact on our cultural heritage led to accelerated ageing processes, especially for synthetic organic molecules, which are particularly susceptible to oxidation, photochemical processes and acid attacks.
+Discolouration, shrinkage, cracking, flaking, weathering and even mechanical failure of synthetic strengthening agents, coating materials, adhesives and other materials used to protect cultural artefacts have occurred.
+The substances introduced and now aged are in direct contact with the original material and have largely penetrated it.

-Thus, those responsible today are often faced with the major problem of how to deal with damaging old restorations while preserving the original substance.
+As a result, those responsible today are often faced with the major problem of how to deal with damaging old restorations while retaining the original substance.

-1. Frankfurt (Oder), Marienkirche, baroque hereditary burial place, e.g. of Friedrich Wilhelm Roloff.
+1. Frankfurt (Oder), St Mary's Church, baroque hereditary burial, including that of Friedrich Wilhelm Roloff

-2. Brandenburg Technical University (BTU) Cottbus, exterior façade, glass crumble painting "Man and Education" by Gerhard Krüger 1972/73
+2. Brandenburg University of Technology (BTU) Cottbus, exterior façade, glass crumb painting "Man and Education" by Gerhard Krüger 1972/73

-To disseminate the research results, the POLYKON database developed by the University of Applied Sciences Potsdam is also being modernised as part of the project.
+The POLYKON database (http://polykon.fh-potsdam.de/) developed by the University of Applied Sciences Potsdam is also being modernised as part of the project to disseminate the research results.

 Project management